cube3power/atsd/rule-engine/functions-text.md

-# Math Functions
+# Text Functions

 ## Overview

-The text functions tranform or compare strings the input string.
+The functions transform or compare strings.

 The functions return `null` or `false` if one of the inputs is `null`.